What Is Geographic Tongue?

 - Mouth rinses with anesthetic

-- Corticosteroids applied directly on the tongue
+- Corticosteroids that you put on your tongue

 - Zinc supplements